7 Common Crowded Teeth Issues and Treatment Options

 6. Physical Health Concerns

 Poor oral health contributes to your physical health.
-Gum disease and other oral infections can lead to heart disease, pneumonia, and even problems with pregnancy.
+Gum disease and other oral infections can lead to health issues like heart disease, pneumonia, and even problems with pregnancy.

 These ailments aren’t common results of gum disease, but they’re also not impossible.
 You’re putting yourself at a huge risk when the solution is as simple as taking care of your teeth.